trulylostheaven/PureToResearchfish/README.md

 ## How it Works
 1. **Delete Duplicates**
    The program utilizes Excel to remove duplicate rows from the dataset.
+This is run twice, once in the beginning and at the end.
 2. **Filter by "Funder Project Reference"**
    Rows with blank "Funder Project Reference" fields are removed using pandas.
 3. **Filter by DOIs and Additional Source IDs**